Frugal Living Expenses

 - Lower the payment for the uninsured/underinsured motorist bodily injury coverage

 - Eliminate medical payments coverage if you are covered under personal health care insurance and PIP if you don't live in one of the 12 states requiring that coverage

 - Keep you driving record spotless if possible.
 Safe drivers pay less for insurance.

 Insurance - Life, Auto, Home

 Paying insurance premiums annually saves money.
 Monthly payments usually have some fee tacked on.
 Paying monthly, quarterly or semiannually results is what is called “fractional premiums.”
 The annual interest charge maybe 9.5% to 29.7% according to insurance broker AccuQuote (which is a life insruance company), but the fractional premiums apply to all types of insurance.
-Typically insurances don’t disclose these fractional payments but you can figure in out yourself with a calculator like the one at Http://accuquote.com/modal.cfm.
+Typically insurances don’t disclose these fractional payments but you can figure in out yourself with the right calculator.

 There are some generally promoted discounts by most auto insurance companies particularly for safety features.
 Ask your agent about: